Over 30 Years of Excellence!

 What is the point of deposition synchronizing?

 It is always helpful when playing back a video during trial to have it synched with the transcript.
-Whether a juror is a visual learner or auditory learner, both are able to be viewed/heard through a video synched with the transcript.
+Whether a juror is a visual learner or auditory learner, both are able to be viewed/heard through a video synched with the transcript (it is also great for the hard of hearing).
 Deposition synchronizing is the process of having the final transcript and the video files merged together into one product where the transcript appears as captions during the playback of the video.

 Hanna & Hanna Reporting is a full-service court reporting firm offering complete legal support services, videoconferencing and deposition suites.
 We provide a wide variety of services related to the court reporter profession, including realtime, transcription service, closed captioning, litigation support and legal video services.